darkrelics/eidolon-engine/documentation/experience.md

 ### Thread Safety

 All experience operations are mutex-protected for safe concurrent access.
+Both `AwardSkillXP` and `AwardAttributeXP` use:
+- `c.mutex.Lock()` at start of operation
+- `defer c.mutex.Unlock()` for guaranteed cleanup

 ### Persistence

 Skills and attributes are automatically saved with character data - no separate experience tracking needed.
+The character's `lastEdited` timestamp is automatically updated whenever XP is awarded, providing audit trails for progression.

+### Logging

+The system implements comprehensive logging for all XP awards:
+- Skill XP awards are logged with character name, skill, and amount
+- Attribute XP awards are logged with character name, attribute, and amount
+- Failed XP calculations are logged for debugging

+### Score Calculation

+When awarding XP, the system:
+1. Calculates XP required for next increment: `xpRequired = xpProgressionBase * math.Pow(xpProgressionRatio, currentScore)`
+2. Determines score increment: `scoreIncrement = xpGained / xpRequired`
+3. Caps final score at `maxScore` (10.0)

 ### Floating Point Precision

-The system uses 64-bit floats, providing sufficient precision for millions of increments without drift.
+The system uses 64-bit floats (float64), providing sufficient precision for millions of increments without drift.

 ### Performance

 Experience calculations are lightweight (a few multiplications and one power operation) and suitable for real-time combat.

+### Testing

+Comprehensive test coverage exists in `experience_test.go`, including:
+- Unit tests for all experience calculation functions
+- Integration tests for the complete XP award flow
+- Edge case testing for score caps and boundary conditions